 Well it’s going to depend on what you like.
-If you like being a salaryman and you like working in a team and you’re good at it, you can stay in what makes you tick.
-You also have to like the mental overload that you can have as a solopreneur, accept that you will work alone.
-Then it will depend on the direction you want to take (managing a team for example).
+If you like being someone who receives a salary, and you like working in a team and you’re good at it, you can stay in that position, granted it makes you happy.
+On the other hand, if you don’t mind the mental overload that you can have as a solopreneur, and can accept that you will work alone, then this might be the right route for you.
+It all depends on the direction you want to take (managing a team for example).

 What advice do you have after your studies?
 Is it better to gain experience with a permanent contract and invest in your business or to launch yourself directly by training on the job?

-It’s better to launch yourself directly.
+It’s better to get straight into it.
 You are never ready for entrepreneurship, you have to overcome your fear and go for it.
 You have nothing to lose, you have to go as soon as possible.
 You can do it in parallel with your studies, in parallel with your permanent job, whatever your job is.

 How do you find ideas for content, any LinkedIn tips?